CharGoldenYT/KrillYouBot/readme.md

 # Randomly common issues:

 For some reason it'll occasionally fail to create a logs folder and crash, just simple make a logs folder where you put the EXE and it'll stop crashing as long as the main requirement of having a valid bot key is satisfied.
+(THIS HAS BEEN FIXED, BUT OLDER VERSIONS OF THE KRILL YOU BOT MIGHT HAVE THIS ISSUE, BEWARE!)